 The story of the Heinerfest goes like this:

-In 1950 – six years after the devastating bombing raid on Darmstadt, during the 2nd world war, the city was still in rubbles.
+In 1950 – six years after the devastating bombing raid on Darmstadt during the 2nd world War, the city was still in rubble.
 The devastation all around them made the people sad and depressed.
-At this time, a proposal for a festival was made.
+At this time, a proposal for a festival was created.
 The thought behind it was that a festival would bring the much-needed cheer, joy, and happiness that the people had been deprived of for many years.
 An appeal was made to the public to vote for a name for this festival.
 With the majority voting for the name ‘‘Heinerfest,” a new festival was born.

 The first Heinerfest, in the year 1951, was about remembrance and mourning.
-But it also brought the great joy of finally being able to come together and celebrate again.
-It started on a Friday evening with a concert in the Darmstadt market area, which created a festive atmosphere and marked the beginning of more festivities in the days to come.
+But it also brought the great joy of finally coming together and celebrating again.
+It started on a Friday evening with a concert in the Darmstadt market area, which created a festive atmosphere and marked the beginning of more festivities in the coming days.